terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins-agent/README.md

     - preparing a golden image for `jenkins_agent_gce_instance.boot_disk.initialize_params.image` using tools like Packer.
 Although, you might still need network access to download dependencies while running a pipeline.

 ### Permissions

+In step [2.1.
+Get the appropriate credentials](#2.1.gettheappropriatecredentials), run `$ gcloud auth application-default login` with an account that has the following [permissions](https://github.com/terraform-google-modules/terraform-google-bootstrap#permissions):

 - `roles/billing.user` on supplied billing account
 - `roles/resourcemanager.organizationAdmin` on GCP Organization